ryan-holt/CPSC441FinalProject/README.md

 7. A survey will appear.
 You may select more than one answer for each question (and are encouraged to do so).
 Please enter the the survey answers, delimited by a space.
 For example, enter `Python Java` to select the choices Python and Java respectively.
 8. To run the admin, run the JAR `CPSC441-FinalProjectAdmin.jar`
   * java -jar CPSC441-FinalProjectAdmin\.jar
 9. The admin has several options.
 Type `help` to view all options.
 Type `calculate` to begin the correlation algorithm.
+Please be advised that the admin can specify either they want correlation scores for 2-tuples or 3-tuples, by entering the number of tuples they want by entering a space after 'calculate' followed by the number.
+For instance, if you want calculations for 3-tuples, you would enter 'calculate 3'.

-NOTE: This project currently only supports all applications running on `localhost`, though it can be expanded to operate on different machines.
+NOTE: You can specify the IP address of the server can connect to by entering it into the command line arguments.
+If not argument is entered, "localhost" is chosen by default.

 For extra documenation you may view our github page at: https://github.com/ryan-holt/CPSC441FinalProject